brentvollebregt/nitratine.net/posts/python-gcm-encryption-tutorial/post.md

 4. Create a new AES decryption instance using the key and the nonce.
 5. Read the encrypted file bit-by-bit and decrypt, then output each part to the output file.
 Leave the tag still in the file (16 bytes also)
     - Just like when we read the file slowly to encrypt
-6. Finally read the tag and verify the decryption.
+6. Finally, read the tag and verify the decryption.

 ## Encryption